eddiesholl/atom-fancy-react/README.md

 The plugin makes heavy use of javascript ASTs to process input source code, and to generate output code.
 Currently the parsing is done using `acorn` and `acorn-jsx`, node construction via `estree-builder`, and generation by `astring`.
 This is more labor intensive than simple string templates but should allow much richer functionality and opportunity for extension.

+# Resources

+There is a sample package available at https://github.com/eddiesholl/atom-fancy-react-test that offers an example package structure that works with this plugin, and some sample components to play around with.
+For example, there are some missing components that can be `generate`d to complete the implementation.

 # Future items

 ## Wider configuration for project structure